TheNewC0der-24/Random-Color-Generator/README.md

 <br>

 ## About
 I have created this application using HTML, CSS and JavaScript.
-Use this for your next Project.

 ## Features
 You can see one button i.e., "Get New Color" everytime on clicking it you can see the background color changes randomly with a #color code.
 Also you can copy the #color code